Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

  * @param operatorSet the operatorSet to make a reservation for
  * @param operatorTableCalculator the address of the operatorTableCalculator
  * @param config the config to set for the operatorSet
- * @dev msg.sender must be UAM permissioned for operatorSet.avs
+ * @dev msg.sender must be an authorized caller for operatorSet.avs */
- */
 function createGenerationReservation(
     OperatorSet calldata operatorSet,